-In our opinion, the financial statements give a true and fair view of the financial position of LSP Life Sciences Fund N.V. as at 31 December 2011 and of its result for the period 18 April 2011 to 31 December 2011 in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the Financial Supervision Act.
+In our opinion, the financial statements give a true and fair view of the financial position of LSP Life Sciences Fund N.V. as at 31 December 2012 and of its result for the year then ended in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the Financial Supervision Act.